New York State Idling Law (6 NYCRR 217-3)

 - Federal Commercial Clean Vehicle Tax Credit

-- NYSDEC Municipal ZEV EV Rebate Grant Program
+- NYSDEC Municipal ZEV EV Rebate and ZEV EV Infrastructure Grant Programs

 ACT One-Time Fleet Reporting Requirement (6 NYCRR 218-4.2)

-The second section of the ACT regulation (6 NYCRR 218-4.2) is a one-time reporting requirement for large entities that operate or dispatch on-road vehicles with a manufacturer's gross vehicle weight rating (GVWR) greater than 8,500 pounds in New York State.
+The second section of the ACT regulation (6 NYCRR 218-4.2) is a one-time reporting requirement for all public entities and large private entities that operate or dispatch on-road vehicles with a manufacturer's gross vehicle weight rating (GVWR) greater than 8,500 pounds in New York State.
 The one-time fleet reports were due to DEC from applicable fleets by the extended deadline of December 1, 2023.
+Note that certain grant programs, such as the Municipal ZEV EV Rebate Grant Program, may require submission of a one-time fleet report as a condition of eligibility.

-Entities required to complete and submit the report are those that:
+Entities required to complete and submit the report are those that either:

 - were a fleet owner in the 2019 calendar year that had 50 or more vehicles under common ownership or control; OR

-Reporting exemptions are provided for entities that primarily operate school buses and for certain vehicles, such as transit buses operated by public transit agencies, military tactical vehicles, vehicles awaiting sale, emergency vehicles, and light-duty vehicles dispatched but not owned by transportation network companies.
+Reporting exemptions are provided for entities that primarily operate school buses and for certain vehicles, such as transit buses operated by most public transit agencies, military tactical vehicles, vehicles awaiting sale, emergency and law-enforcement vehicles (i.e. fire trucks, ambulances, police vehicles, and similar vehicle used to actively provide such services) and light-duty vehicles dispatched but not owned by transportation network companies.

 Below are current versions of the reporting template and guidance documentation as of June 10, 2024.
 Fleet owners are required to use these documents for official fleet reporting.
 All applicable entities must submit their completed reporting template to DEC by emailing it to [email protected].